IsoFrieze/SMWDisX/README.md

 # Contribution
 Anyone can contribute as long as they follow the format rules below.
 This isn't like a personal project or anything.
 Just make sure every commit that the ROM will properly assemble.

+# Credits
+- mikeyk for the original disassembly this one was based off of from 2013.
+- @loveemu for the origianl disassembly of the SPC700 sound engine code.
+- @kaizoman666 for most of the comments.
+- @IsoFrieze for
+    - reformatting the original disassembly into an assemblable project via Asar.
+    - creating labels and descriptions for RAM addresses.
+    - documentation on all verions other than the U version, and including their differences in the project.
+    - pulling data like graphics, palettes, and level data out of the text files and into binary files.
+    - extracting constants and magic numbers from code and turning them into assembler variables.

 # Format
 I'm focusing on readability so its important that everything is nice and consistent.
-1. 22 characters for label, 42 characters for instruction, then any comments.
+This has, can, and will change in the future.
+1. Labels on their own lines.
+4 spaces per indentation in code.
+Inline comments on column 46.
 2. Address mode hints (.B .W .L) should be used by the following instructions if they are not accumulator addressed: TSB TRB BIT LDA LDX LDY STA STX STY STZ CMP CPX CPY ORA AND EOR ADC SBC ASL ROL LSR ROR DEC INC. Some address modes (e.g. LDA $addr,Y) are unambiguous but should be kept for consistency.
 3. Everything should be relative, using labels.
 This is kind of assumed, but it is very important with multiple version support since stuff shifts around a lot.
 4. Any operand that refers to an address should use a variable.
 This includes immediates.